For students and staff

 Equality, Diversity and Inclusion team: the team provides advice, support and guidance on equality, diversity and inclusion-related issues to students and staff.

-LGBTQI Equality Group: The group exists to further equality for LGBT staff, students and the wider LGBT community.
-It acts as a lead on the University’s initiatives within the framework of the Stonewall Diversity Champions Programme and helps to formulate and advise University initiatives to encourage greater representation of the LGBT community in all areas of University life.
+LGBTQIA+ Society: the group exists to further equality for LGBTQIA+ staff, students and the wider LGBTQIA+ communities.
+It acts as a lead on the University’s initiatives, including the LGBTQIA+ Action Plan and helps to formulate and advise on University initiatives to encourage greater representation of LGBTQIA+ communities in all areas of University life.

 Rainbow Allies: A group of staff and students who show their commitment to the LGBTQI Community here at Surrey by agreeing to a number of pledges and demonstrating their support via door/computer stickers, mugs and badges.